 Did you know that clay is actually a type of soil?
-It is found near water and can be used to make a huge variety of useful things.
-From bricks to dishes and vases or even sculpture, clay is so important and we actually use it every day.
-Learn about plants, soils and animals as they appear on our collection.
+It’s found near water and can be used to make a wide variety of useful objects, from bricks and dishes to vases and sculpture.
+Learn about plants, soils, and animals as they appear in our collection.

 Students will participate in a tour followed by a hands-on clay class in our studios